rkassoss/qs-ng-odag/readme.md

 Run 'gulp build-dev'
 Run 'gulp watch'

-It should open your browser with livereload.
-I am trying to concat all the components, directives and services nicely but I'm still unsure how to add them to the app module in app.js
+It should open your browser with livereload on http://localhost:3000.